tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

     print('C')
 {% endhighlight %}

 This correctly displays a "B" in the Console.
 Because the `if` line returns `True`, the `elif` is skipped.
-This is why the correct ordering of `if`/`elif` statements is vital; should the C condition to come first, every mark greater-than-or-equal-to 50 is awarded a C-grade, as the B condition will be skipped.
+This is why the correct ordering of `if`/`elif` statements is vital; should the C condition to come first, every mark greater-than-or-equal-to 50 is awarded a C-grade, as the B condition is skipped.

-Chain another `elif` statement to the code, and adjust the mark to test a few different cases:
+Chain another `elif` statement to the code, adjusting the mark to test three different cases:

 {% highlight py %}
 mark = 77